David M. Kaplan

 Eq. \@ref(eq:eq1)

-• Again, eq: prefix obligatory and no funky characters
+eq: prefix obligatory and no funky charactersauthor: field of the YAML header

 | John Doe $^1$^[Corresponding author: john.doe@nowhere.org], Jane Smith $^{2,3}$